zeusta/Docs/extensions/Magento 1 Extensions/Affiliate Platinum.md

 -	**Clicks:** the number of clicks (unique and raw) that Customers click on banners posted by affiliates.
 ![](https://github.com/Magestore/Docs/blob/master/extensions/Magento%201%20Extensions/Image_Affiliate%20Platinum/image054.png)

--	Impressions:  reports on the amount of views of affiliates' banners.
+-	**Impressions**:  reports on the amount of views of affiliates' banners.
 ![](https://github.com/Magestore/Docs/blob/master/extensions/Magento%201%20Extensions/Image_Affiliate%20Platinum/image055.png)

 To view charts in different periods, affiliates can choose options of time ranges in the Select Range drop-down.